 On one of my visits to the aerial (after the whole dish assembly had fallen apart) I noticed there were only three rather than four bolts securing the aerial to the chimney.
 Clearly this allowed it to vibrate in high winds and it was obviously shaking itself to pieces.
 On this occasion I was lucky to have adequate screws to put the dish back together again.

 To summarise, in two years we have had three new dish receiver units, the cable from the dish to the television has been replaced twice, I have been on the roof six or seven times to adjust the "aim" of the dish.
 On the final visit to do this, the whole thing came apart in my hands again, this time the dish assembly required total replacement.
 While this was being replaced, together with the feed cable it was found that moisture had leaked down the cable and corroded the contacts in the receiver box.
 Fortunately these could be cleaned as I shudder to think what this would cost to replace.

-It is particularly galling to compare the success of the space probes with a commercial operation which fails so abysmally in the execution of a similar technology.
+It is particularly galling to compare the success of the space probes of a similar technology.
 Since my background is closely related to this technology, I can say that the technology itself is fantastic but the engineering of the commercial version foist on the general public is unnecessarily cheap, not very cheerful, and most definitely 'not fit for purpose'.
 In short, crap.
 The satellite TV company must make a fortune after the guarantee period expires, as they send out fitters (now at customer expense) to put something right that wasn't done properly in the first place!